 By Sagar S Feb.
 09, 2018

 Shakespeare wasn’t trying to piss schoolkids off, he actually spoke like that.
 And now people talk lyk dis.
 Memes are our language.
-They contain as much context as good literature and a more developed backstory than the last 10 The Fast and the Furious movies.
+They contain as much context as good literature and a more developed backstory than the last 10 Avengers movies.
 So why do we still consider them low-brow?